NatnaelBelay01/alx-system_engineering-devops/0x00-shell_basics/README.md

 11-lists all files
 12-A script that prints outs the type of a file named iamafile 13-Create a symbolic link to /bin/ls named __ls__
+14-A script that copies all the html files from the working directory to the parent directroy